 Although these symptoms happen, there are things you can do to prevent them.
 If they are already happening, you can also look for ways to treat them.

 How do I prevent them?

-To prevent headache and dizziness during menopause, it would help if you can watch your diet.
-There are certain food items that have been reported to cause you to get dizzy or feel a headache.
-It would be best to avoid food with nitrates and nitrites (both are substances found in food and beverages and are often used as color preservative in many food items including red processed foods such as bacon, bolognas, hotdogs, and salamis.), Tyramine (a substance found in fermented or aged food items such as cheese, smoked fish, some kinds of beer, and meat that have not been properly kept cold.) and Monosodium Glutamate or MSG (This is a food additive that is mostly used in fast food preparations, packed food items, and Asian cuisines to enhance flavor) because they have been found out that they can trigger headaches.
-Healthy eating would be a good thing for you, not only for the prevention or management of headache nd dizziness, but to have good health as a whole.
+To prevent headaches and dizziness during menopause, it would help if you can watch your diet.
+Certain food items have been reported to cause you to get dizzy or feel a headache.
+It would be best to avoid food with nitrates and nitrites (both are substances found in food and beverages and are often used as a color preservative in many food items including red processed foods such as bacon, bolognas, hotdogs, and salamis.), Tyramine (a substance found in fermented or aged food items such as cheese, smoked fish, some kinds of beer, and meat that have not been properly kept cold.) and Monosodium Glutamate or MSG (This is a food additive that is mostly used in fast-food preparations, packed food items, and Asian cuisines to enhance flavor) because they have been found out that they can trigger headaches.
+Healthy eating would be a good thing for you, not only for the prevention or management of headache and dizziness, but to have good health as a whole.

-There are times when stress causes headache and dizziness.
-In this case, a good rest and uninterrupted sleep would be a good way to combat and prevent headache and dizziness as well.
-Also, keeping a good relationship with your family, friends and anybody will actually help prevent headache and dizziness.
+There are times when stress causes headaches and dizziness.
+In this case, a good rest and uninterrupted sleep would be a good way to combat and prevent headaches and dizziness.
+Also, keeping a good relationship with your family, friends and anybody will help prevent headaches and dizziness.
 When you have a good relationship with the people around you, you tend to get angry less and, therefore, less pressure and less stress on your part.
-To avoid headache and dizziness due to dehydration, it is good to drink water regularly.
+To avoid headaches and dizziness due to dehydration, it is good to drink water regularly.
 Most experts advise drinking at least 8 glasses of water every day.

 Where do I get help for headache and dizziness?